Ms. DeVaney-Wilkes, (Ms. D.)

 - We are investigating what our world is made of - matter!
-Solids and their properties are the main focus.
+Investigations involving solids, liquids and gases make the science concepts meaningful.

 - Students practice geography skills daily by reading maps and answering questions related to them.

-- Seasonal projects and the exploration of line, shape, and color are the basis of our art lessons right now.
+- Seasonal projects and the exploration of line, shape, and color are the basis of our art lessons.